ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 oc get pods
 ```

 There should be no Pods running.
-If you do see Pods named with prefix 'watson-nlp-kn' intially then wait for a minute or two, and they will be  automatically terminated.
+If you do see Pods named with prefix `watson-nlp-kn` intially then wait for a minute or two, and they will be  automatically terminated.

 Next, we will make requests of the Knative Service and observe Pods get created to respond.
 In a second terminal, run the following to watch Pods.